 From all-inclusive LGBTQ+ spaces to bars with secret dance floors, these are the best places to party until the early hours.

 Don’t get confused, ATIK and Park End (as it’s known by Oxford Uni students) are the same venue.
 Five rooms of pumping chart/hip hop/indie music await.

 The weekly club nights are brilliant (more on that later), while drinks are cheap and the vibes are excellent.
-Boasting huge lazers, flashing lights, and a state-of-the-art sound system, keep your eyes peeled for their one-off events which tend to get really crazy.
+Boasting huge lasers, flashing lights, and a state-of-the-art sound system, keep your eyes peeled for their one-off events, which tend to get really crazy.

-If you’re looking for a night out with a slightly older crowd (we say older, but there’ll still be plenty of students bopping around on non-student evenings), The Bridge is our favourite place to go clubbing in Oxford.
+If you’re looking for a night out with a slightly older crowd (I say older, but there’ll still be plenty of students bopping around on non-student evenings), The Bridge is my favourite place to go clubbing in Oxford.

 With two large bars, three dancefloors, and the garden space outside, this is one of the largest nightclubs in Oxford – and no night out is complete without ending up here.
-Drinks are decently priced (though admittedly they are your run of the mill club classics) and there are plenty of VIP packages available if you’re celebrating a special occasion.
+Drinks are decently priced (though, admittedly, they are your run-of-the-mill club classics).
+There are also plenty of VIP packages available if you’re celebrating a special occasion.

-Want our advice?
-Skip the main room in favour of the urban room – the music is way better and the space ten times cooler.
+Pto tip: Skip the main room in favour of the urban room – the music is way better and the space is ten times cooler.
 Believe us.